RobotLocomotion/spartan/doc/schunk_driving_guide.md

 The Python Schunk control module *does not* use the actionlib interface, instead sending `wsg_50_common::CommandActionGoal` messages directly.
 This ought to be fixed up, but it generally works.

+## Schunk Settings to Get Desired Behavior

+Seems that to apply force you need to "know" the width of the part.
+As evidenced by using their web interface.
+If you nmatch `Part Width` to the actual part and increase `Clamping Range` then it will apply a force.